-20 Questions with Nuria Madrenas, Founder of Mrkt Gallery
+20 Questions with Nuria Madrenas, Founder of Tacit (formerly known as Mrkt Gallery)

 - In 2018, a 1992 painting from Jenny Saville sold at Sotheby’s for $12.5M USD, setting a world record for a living female artist.
 This record is only 14% of the record for a living male artist at auction (Jeff Koons’s Rabbit sold for $91.1M).
 Link

 - According to the Global Art Market Report in 2019, “of the 3,050 galleries in the Artsy database, 10% represent not a single woman artist, while only 8% represent more women than men.
 Almost half represent 25% or fewer women.”
 (Note: Artsy is a massive online platform for buying and selling art; they have over 1M works!)
 Link

 - In 2019, The New York Times reported that “in the past decade, only 11 percent of all work acquired by the top museums [in the United States] was by women” and “Of the roughly 5,800 female artists whose works were acquired, 190 women — or just 3 percent — were African-American”.
 Link

 Enter: Tacit.
 Tacit offers prints, limited edition art and originals from a wonderfully curated group of female artists from around the world.
 They also give 50% of profits directly to the artists and partner with local charitable organizations that align with Tacit’s values.
 Nuria is focused on helping extend the artists’ reach, and leverages her marketing skills to do so.